Freedom Of The Seas accidents and incidents

 On May 15, 2016, four female passengers (of US origin) were arrested and charged with cocaine smuggling.
 The drug bust was in Port Canaveral (Orlando, Florida), while the women were disembarking the ship after a 7-night Western Caribbean cruise with call ports Labadee (Haiti(, Falmouth (Jamaica), Grand Cayman and Cozumel (Mexico).

-Over 6,5 kg of the drug were discovered in all 5 vacuum-sealed packages.
+Over 6,5 kg of the drug was discovered in all 5 vacuum-sealed packages.
 Custom officers searched one of the women after noticing that her hands were shaking and she was avoiding eye contact.
 Then the officers searched her travel companions and found the packages with cocaine in each of their bras and girdles.

 On July 22, 2015, upon entering into Port Falmouth, Jamaica, the ship experienced a fire incident.
 Royal Caribbean announced that “a small fire” started in a “mechanical area”.
 All passengers were gathered to the respective muster stations.
 No injuries among passengers were reported, but a crew suffered 1-degree burns.
 The fire broke out at 9:15 am.
 The ship’s fire suppression system in the area activated immediately and quickly extinguished it.
 All the vessel’s systems were functioning normally.
 Freedom was on a 7-day roundtrip itinerary from Port Canaveral to Labadee (Haiti private resort), Falmouth, Grand Cayman and Cozumel.